 "Stonewall" Jackson Hill

 Location.
-39° 41.399′ N, 78° 11.184′ W. Marker is near Burnt Factory, West Virginia, in Morgan County.
+39° 41.399′ N, 78° 11.184′ W. Marker is near Berkeley Springs, West Virginia, in Morgan County.
 Marker is at the intersection of U.S. 522 and River Road, on the right when traveling south on U.S. 522.
 Touch for map.
-Marker is in this post office area: Berkeley Springs WV 25411, United States of America.
+Marker is at or near this postal address: 259 Brosius W Ln, Berkeley Springs WV 25411, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 West Virginia (Morgan County) / Maryland (within shouting distance of this marker); Siding and Packing House Site (approx. half a mile away in Maryland); The Tonoloways Hancock (approx. 0.6 miles away in Maryland); a different marker also named Hancock (approx. 0.7 miles away in Maryland); Hancock's Orchard Industry (approx. 0.7 miles away in Maryland); Hancock in the Canal Era (approx. 0.7 miles away in Maryland); Joseph Hancock, Jr. (approx. 0.7 miles away in Maryland).